LeAnn Luna

 In the News

-LeAnn Luna quoted by Martha Dalton, "Could New Tax Law Reduce Donations To College Sports Programs?"
-WABE, January 5, 2018.
+Quoted by Martha Dalton in "Could New Tax Law Reduce Donations To College Sports Programs?," WABE, January 5, 2018.

-LeAnn Luna's research on how coverdells can be used to pay tuition at private elementary and secondary schools discussed by Jeff Brown, "Making the Most of a Coverdell Savings Account," U.S. News & World Report, May 11, 2016.
+Research discussed by "Making the Most of a Coverdell Savings Account," U.S. News & World Report, May 11, 2016.

 Reviews the advantages and disadvantages of the state corporate income tax, gross receipts tax, and the value added tax.